RoBOPPics/BB/_pages/app-man-patternDesigner.md

 ![Probability Image](../assets/images/ProbabilityPattern_500.jpg){: width="300" .align-center }

 Shots that have Alternates, will display the letter of the Alternate and its percentage.
+For instance, Shot 01 shown above is showing the A alternate which has a probability of 40%.
 The Shot label at the bottom will now be a black button.
 Tapping that button will cycle through the Alternate shots.

 Shots that have a Repeat Range of more than 1, will show the Repeat Range setting.
 For instance, Shot 02 shown above has a Repeat Range of 1 to 5.
 This means it will repeat anywhere from 1 to 5 times.
 See the Probability item under the Shot Designer section of this documentation for more information.